Are you ready to make some gluten-free grain-free chocolate chip cookies that are soft and chewy?

-we have been meaning to make almond cookies for some time. it has been awhile since we have made almond chip dough ball cookies.
+We have been meaning to make almond flour cookies for some time as we love almonds.

-pure2raw recipe: almond meal chocolate chip cookies (free of grains, gluten, wheat, soy, dairy, and low in sugar)
+Almond meal chocolate chip cookies (free of grains, gluten, wheat, soy and dairy)

 - 2/3 cup almond flour*